 Informed by my clinical and personal experiences, I firmly believe that including children in the disease trajectory, from the time of diagnosis, though emotionally burdensome and painful, is ultimately the greatest gift that parents can give them.

 The Silver Lining is that now that I am in this period that I refer to as After.
 I am now focused on prevention and giving back.
 I want my daughter to live in a world in which breast cancer is a distant memory.
 We talk about things that we can do to contribute to cancer prevention, everything from eating healthily and exercising to contributing to research initiatives, either literally or financially.

-Signing up to be a member of the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Army of Women is one way that I am giving back.
-The goal of the Army of Women is to recruit one million women of all ages and ethnicities, including breast cancer survivors and those who have never had breast cancer to participate in groundbreaking research studies aimed at determining the causes of breast cancer – and how to prevent it once and for ALL.
+Signing up to be a member of the Dr. Susan Love Foundation for Breast Cancer Research’s Love/Avon Love Research Army is one way that I am giving back.
+The goal of the Love Research Army is to recruit one million women of all ages and ethnicities, including breast cancer survivors and those who have never had breast cancer to participate in groundbreaking research studies aimed at determining the causes of breast cancer – and how to prevent it once and for ALL.

-Please join me in supporting the Dr. Susan Love Foundation for Breast Cancer Research by inviting five of your friends to learn more about the Army of Women and to sign up today.
+Please join me in supporting the Dr. Susan Love Foundation for Breast Cancer Research by inviting five of your friends to learn more about the Love Research Army and to sign up today.
 And if you can, consider making a donation as well in honor of your mother, your sister, your daughter and the 813 women diagnosed with breast cancer every day.

 Motherhood is the most spectacular Silver Lining in the world.
 Thanks to my daughter, each and every day, I am reminded of the beauty of life and the precious gift that is motherhood.
-As an Army of Women volunteer, I know that I am helping to create a world in which breast cancer no longer exists.
+As an Love Research Army volunteer, I know that I am helping to create a world in which breast cancer no longer exists.